Ben Fielding: Independent projects and collaborations

 In 2025, Fielding co-wrote and released The First Hymn with Chris Tomlin, a contemporary worship adaptation of the Oxyrhynchus Hymn—the oldest known Christian hymn with both lyrics and musical notation, dating back to the 3rd century.
 The song is featured prominently in the feature-length documentary The First Hymn, directed by Australian historian John Dickson, which traces the ancient melody’s journey from its desert origins to its modern revival.
 The film culminates in a live concert performance of the newly arranged hymn.
 The song was released globally on 11 April 2025.

 Fielding is a member of CXMMXNS, a collective of worship leaders and songwriters exploring the intersection of music, theology, and community.
 The movement was highlighted in a 2024 Relevant Magazine feature on the evolving global worship landscape.

 In 2023, Fielding co-wrote the song "Praise You Anywhere" with Brandon Lake.

 Appearances and speaking engagements

 Fielding was a featured speaker at the 2025 WOR/TH Worship Conference in Sydney, hosted by Matt Redman, which also included artists such as Darlene Zschech, and CityAlight.

 He has also contributed to academic conversations around modern worship songwriting, including participation in the 2023 Worship Leader Research colloquium exploring integrated songwriting networks.

+In 2026, Fielding was part of the lineup for OneSydney: Together in Christ, a large-scale worship event held at the Sydney Opera House that brought together Christians from multiple denominations for a night of prayer, unity and music.
+The event featured both Australian and international artists, including Dami Im, Stan Walker, Matt Maher, Reuben Morgan and the St Andrew’s Cathedral Choir, alongside Fielding in both matinee and evening concerts.